23/resumable.js/README.md

 * `.progress(relative)` Returns a float between 0 and 1 indicating the current upload progress of the file.
 If `relative` is `true`, the value is returned relative to all files in the Resumable.js instance.
 * `.abort()` Abort uploading the file.
+* `.cancel()` Abort uploading the file and delete it from the list of files to upload.
 * `.retry()` Retry uploading the file.
 * `.bootstrap()` Rebuild the state of a `ResumableFile` object, including reassigning chunks and XMLHttpRequest instances.